Updated:

 Many parents like this structure.
 Tutors create customized lesson plans, and sessions cover everything from elementary math basics to high school statistics and pre-calculus.

-The drawback?
-Learner tends to be more expensive than other services, and scheduling can feel rigid.
-If your child suddenly needs help the night before an ACT practice test, you might not be able to get a session in time.
+The drawback is that learner is more expensive than other services, and scheduling can feel rigid.
+If your child suddenly needs help the night before a practice test, you might not be able to get a session in time.

 4. Mathnasium